DevilCryBaby5/brightstar/README.md

 The file path should then look like `expression2\brightstar_control_system\...`.
 5. If you see the folder "brightstar-master" inside the "expression2" folder, __YOU INSTALLED IT WRONG__ and the E2 will not work!

 You will also need Magnums Train Models and Titus's Locomotive Sound Expansion Pack's Sound packs for it to work correctly.
-There are five:
+There are eight:

 Titus's Locomotive Sound Expansion Pack(s):